Board of Directors

 Treasurer

 Caroline Cavalie has led Information Technology programs for The Coca-Cola Company for over 25 years, building multi-cultural teams across the Americas, Europe, Africa and Asia Pacific.
+Her passion is to create trusted partnerships to build better, faster solutions.
+Caroline holds a MBA from ICN Business School (France).

-She relocated to Atlanta 20 years ago to take on global Information Technology responsibilities which she held through multiple roles until she retired.
+She started her career with Ernst & Young Management Consulting in Paris, prior to joining Coca-Cola in France.
+She relocated to Atlanta 20 years ago to take on global Information Technology responsibilities which she held through multiple roles until she moved to Santa Fe.

 Jenna DeCastro, M.Sc.